Ortus-Solutions/commandbox/src/maven-docs.md

 ### Semver ranges

 Use the same syntax as ForgeBox / npm.
-All of the following are tested and working:
+All the following are tested and working:

 ```
 2.3.x                    # x-range — highest 2.3.*